MateuszMielniczuk/system-setup/nvim/.config/nvim/README.md

   - [Searching](#searching)
   - [Other useful vim actions](#other-useful-vim-actions)

-# Requirements
+## Requirements

 - Python and PIP
 - latest NODEjs and NPM available (installed by apt not snap!)
 - ripgrep
 - fd-find (optional)

+- Run command `:checkhealth` to see all errors within nvim installation

-# Code navigation, selection and deletion
+## Code navigation, selection and deletion

-## Modified keybinding for navigation
+### Modified keybinding for navigation

 `ctrl`+`h` - move cursor to left window\
 `ctrl`+`l` - move cursor to right window\